leonyuhanov/ESP-NOW-TX-RX/README.md

 - ESP-Now Seems to work between devices.
 I have testes an ESP8266 as a TX to an ESP32 as an RX, but there seemed to be iether dropped frames or delays in receiveing frames

+For the ESP32 read
+https://github.com/espressif/esp-idf/issues/3238 for very detailed explanantion of espnow speeds and ways to controll them using the espidf example code here https://github.com/leonyuhanov/ESP32_ESPIDF_ESPNOW